bokeh/bokeh/sphinx/source/docs/quickstart.rst

 can modify any of the example scripts in ``examples/plotting/file`` and change the ``output_file()`` function calls by adding ``mode`` keyword argument.

+.. note:: Please remember what we mentioned at the :ref:`quickstart_download`
+          section before: if you have installed bokeh using pip you won't have the examples available and will need to clone the git repository and look in the ``examples/`` directory there.

-Bokeh offers easy access to other powerful options...
+Bokeh offers easy access to other powerful output options:

 Using Bokeh Plot Server